bluecube/pickle_risc/design.md

         - Stop emulator
         - Switch physical CPU into single step mode
             - must be enabled by a physical switch?
+- Jump
+    - There's no jump and link instruction, instead use `addipc Rlink, 1` with normal jump instruction.

 ## Instruction format

+### Fields

 <table>
 <tr>